Our Black Weeks are here! Save on your next adventure

 Because of this behaviour you can encounter these magnificent fish all year round, specifically during panga and snorkeling excursions as well as diving at sites like Punta Vicente Roca at Isabela island.

-Sunfish: Interesting facts
+Interesting facts about Sunfish

 Sunfish around the world vary considerably from Atlantic to Pacific oceans